 Heart Failure: In the SAVOR cardiovascular outcomes trial, more patients treated with saxagliptin were hospitalized for heart failure compared to placebo.
 Patients with a prior history of heart failure or renal impairment had a higher risk for hospitalization for heart failure.
 Consider the risks and benefits of QTERN in patients who have known risk factors for heart failure.
 Monitor for signs and symptoms.
 If heart failure develops, consider discontinuation of QTERN

 Hypotension: Dapagliflozin causes intravascular volume contraction and symptomatic hypotension can occur.
 Assess and correct volume status before initiating QTERN or FARXIGA in patients with impaired renal function, elderly patients, or patients on loop diuretics.
-Do not initiate in patients with an eGFR <60 mL/min/1.73 m2.
-Monitor for hypotension
+Monitor for hypotension.
+Do not initiate QTERN in patients with an eGFR <60 mL/min/1.73 m2

 Ketoacidosis has been reported in patients with type 1 and type 2 diabetes receiving dapagliflozin.
 Some cases were fatal.
 Assess patients who present with signs and symptoms of metabolic acidosis for ketoacidosis regardless of blood glucose level.
 If suspected, discontinue QTERN or FARXIGA, evaluate and treat promptly.
 Before initiating QTERN or FARXIGA, consider risk factors for ketoacidosis.
 Patients on QTERN or FARXIGA may require monitoring and temporary discontinuation in situations known to predispose to ketoacidosis